-The preparation of financial statements in conformity with approved accounting standards, as applicable in Pakistan, requires management to make estimates, assumptions and use judgments that affect the application of policies and reported amount of assets, liabilities, income and expenses.
-The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgments about carrying values of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates.
-The estimates underlying the assumptions are reviewed on an ongoing basis.
+The Company's significant accounting policies are stated in note 3.
+Not all of these significant policies require the management to make difficult, subjective or complex judgments or estimates.
+The following is intended to provide an understanding of the policies the management considers critical because of their complexity, judgment and estimation involved in their application and their impact on these financial statements.
+Estimates and judgments are continually evaluated and are based on historical experience, including expectations of future events that are believed to be reasonable under the circumstances.
+These judgments involve assumptions or estimates in respect of future events and the actual results may differ from these estimates.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised, if the revision affects only that period, or in the period of revision in future periods if the revision affects both current and future periods.